Kappa Logo

 Kappa Emblem

-For the emblem of the fashion brand, the developers chose a commercial font as close as possible to the Helvetica Black, created by Max Miedinger.
-Of the free fonts, it’s closest to Manfred Klein’s version of Kyrilla Sans Serif Black.
-The letters are classic, simple, grotesque, located almost closely, which perfectly echoes the icon in the form of two figures leaning back against each other.
+For the fashion brand’s emblem, the developers chose a commercial font that closely resembles Helvetica Black, designed by Max Miedinger.
+Among the free fonts, Kyrilla Sans Serif Black by Manfred Klein is the closest match.
+The letters are classic, simple, and grotesque, placed almost close together, which beautifully resonates with the pictogram of two figures leaning against each other.

 Kappa Symbol

-The color is bright and eye-catching: red contour lines and white background with negative space.
-But other options are using black, white, gray with and without outlines on a variety of backgrounds, based on the color of the fabric.
+The color is bright and attention-grabbing: red contour lines and a white background with negative space.
+But other variations are possible: black, white, and gray, with and without contours, on different backgrounds, depending on the fabric color.

 Video